ruyd/fullstack-monorepo/README.md

 ### Challenge

-> Create a drawing web application that allows users to draw/> sketch on an empty piece of “paper” and upload it to a public list of drawings.
+> Create a drawing web application that allows users to draw/sketch on an empty piece of “paper” and upload it to a public list of drawings.

 > Each uploaded drawing will be saved in a persistence layer of your choosing on the backend.

-> IMPORTANT NOTE: The drawings should not be persisted as >bitmaps.
-This is important for
-> dealing with different display sizes and for keeping the >original data instead of a bitmap representation.
+> IMPORTANT NOTE: The drawings should not be persisted as bitmaps.
+This is important for dealing with different display sizes and for keeping the >original data instead of a bitmap representation.